jano-wol/barbakan_zero/README.md

 (last message should be 'All tests passed')

 # train NN model
-After
-./source/scripts/build.sh release
-nn model train can be started by:
+After the build step is ready nn model train can be started by:
 ./source/scripts/train.sh release train_id

-If tran_id is a new id, then a new training process will be started.
+If train_id is a new id, then a new training process will be started.
 Otherwise, the training process corresponding to the already existing id will be continued.
 The output folder of the training process is
 ./data/train/train_id
 This is not cleaned by the configure step.